 "I practise mindfulness practically every day.
 Even several times a day.
 Breathing is essential, especially during difficult times.
-When I come home tired and see a 'tornado' that has passed through the room it's a few breaths and my perception changes."
+When I come home tired and see a 'tornado' that has passed through the room then a few breaths in and my perception changes."

-Ne uronauka - in search of a lost sense of security
+Neuroscience - in search of a lost sense of security

 The chapters on neuroscience were judged to be fairly prepared, up-to-date and accompanied by appropriate illustrations.
 One participant drew attention to the title.
-In her opinion, it unnecessarily suggests a lost sense of security in those reading the materials, and who will only, at a later stage, have their choice of words explained to them.
+In her view, it unnecessarily suggests a lost sense of security in those reading the materials, and who will only, at a later stage, have the reason for this choice of words explained to them.
 Another person suggested adding the work of Dr Arielle Schwartz on PTSD.